 Monday, 2 June 2003 saw the start of trading of Abertis shares on the stock exchange, adding to those which, until then, had been listed under the name of Acesa, those issued for the conversion of Aurea shares.
 However, for accounting purposes, the merger took place on 1/1/03.

-The dividends paid over recent years have been as follows : Dividends
+Detail of dividends paid over recent years: Dividends

 What does an adjusted listed share price mean?